So you’ve decided you want a snake.

 The Reptile Community

 The domestic reptile community consists of groups and organizations including breeders, universities, importers, retailers, hobbyists, and pet owners.
 People keep reptiles as pets mostly because they are fun to watch, and they don’t make noise.

 There are no statistics on the exact number of reptiles owned as pets, but ownership of snakes is rising.
 Researchers estimate that 1.5 to 2.5 million US households owned one or more reptiles in 1996.
 Most of these snakes come from pet stores and owners also get their pets’ food supply and habitat supplies from pet stores.

-There are vendors of reptiles in every state in America, but they exist across the southern portion of the United States in places like Arizona, California, Florida, and Texas.
-They are also located in the states of New York, New Jersey, Pennsylvania, Maryland, Ohio, Virginia, and Illinois.
+There are vendors of reptiles in every state in America, but you find the majority in the southern portion of the United States in places like Arizona, California, Florida, and Texas.
+There are also a lot in the states of New York, New Jersey, Pennsylvania, Maryland, Ohio, Virginia, and Illinois.